 The Nutcracker Video Art Lessons are a perfect way to celebrate this famous ballet.

 No prior skills necessary folk!
-Another bonus for the less than artistically inclined parent.
+Another bonus for the less than an artistically inclined parent.

 My kids adore “Nana” and her chalk pastel lessons.